2019–20 Mount St. Mary's Mountaineers men's basketball team

 The 2019–20 Mount St. Mary's Mountaineers men's basketball team represented Mount St. Mary's University during the 2019–20 NCAA Division I men's basketball season.
-The Mountaineers were led by second-year head coach Dan Engelstad, and played their home games at Knott Arena in Emmitsburg, Maryland as members of the Northeast Conference.
-They finished the season 11–21, 7–11 in NEC play to finish in a three-way tie for seventh place.
+The Mountaineers were led by second-year head coach Dan Engelstad, and played their home games at Knott Arena in Emmitsburg, Maryland as members of the Northeast Conference (NEC).
+They finished the season 11–21, 7–11 in NEC play, to finish in a three-way tie for seventh place.
 They lost in the quarterfinals of the NEC tournament to Sacred Heart.

 Previous season

-The Mountaineers finished their previous season 9–22 overall, 6–12 in NEC play to finish in ninth place.
+The Mountaineers finished the 2018–19 season 9–22 overall, 6–12 in NEC play, to finish in ninth place.
 They failed to qualify for the NEC tournament.